Kendrapara Lok Sabha constituency

-Kendrapara Lok Sabha Constituency is one of the 21 Lok Sabha (Parliamentary) Constituencies in Odisha state in Eastern India.
+The Kendrapara Lok Sabha constituency is one of the 21 Lok Sabha (parliamentary) constituencies in Odisha state in Eastern India.
+Following the delimitation of parliamentary and assembly constituencies implemented in 2008, the constituency comprises seven Legislative Assembly segments spread across Kendrapara and Cuttack districts.

+The constituency covers a predominantly coastal and riverine region of eastern Odisha,sencompassing urban, semi-urban and rural ettlements situated in the deltaic plains formed by the Brahmani, Baitarani and Mahanadi river systems.

 Assembly Segments

 Assembly Constituencies which constitute this Parliamentary Constituency, after delimitation of Parliamentary Constituencies and Legislative Assembly Constituencies of 2008 are: